paljs/docs/src/pages/plugins/select.md

 ## Prisma select

-Convert `info: GraphQLResolveInfo` to select object accepted by `prisma client` this will give you the best performance because you will just query exactly what you want in RootQuery this mean one resolver so no more `N + 1` issue.
+Prisma Select takes the `info: GraphQLResolveInfo` object in general graphql arguments (parent, args, context, info) to select object accepted by `prisma client`.
+The approach allows a better performance since you will only be using one resolver to retrieve all your request.
+By doing so, it also eliminates the `N + 1` issue.

 **CONTENT**